MicrosoftDocs/VBA-Docs/api/Visio.Document.ClearCustomToolbars.md

 ## Remarks

-> [!NOTE]
-> Starting with Visio 2010, the Microsoft Office Fluent user interface (UI) replaced the previous system of layered menus, toolbars, and task panes.
-VBA objects and members that you used to customize the user interface in previous versions of Visio are still available in Visio, but they function differently.

 Calling the **ClearCustomToolbars** method on an object without custom toolbars has no effect.

 ## Example

-This example shows how to clear custom toolbars for the  **ThisDocument** and **Application** objects and restore the built-in Microsoft Visio toolbars.
+This example shows how to clear custom toolbars for the **[ThisDocument](../visio/Concepts/about-the-thisdocument-object-visio.md)** and **Application** objects and restore the built-in Microsoft Visio toolbars.

 ```vb